eyenawaporn/Data-Analyst-Portfolio/README.md

 **Goal**: To practice machine learning using KNN model and able to tune the model.

-**Description**: I started this model by doing 4 steps, split data, train data, score data, and evaluate data.
-To make model more accurate, I tuned the model using k-fold cross validation method and use preprocess in this model.
+**Description**: The model development process involved four steps: data splitting, training, scoring, and evaluation.
+K-fold cross-validation was employed to enhance model accuracy, and preprocessing techniques were integrated.

 **Skill**: Machine Learning and R programming language